AlexanderJDupree/GithubNetwork/README.md

 ```

 If 0 tests are ran, or there are failed imports then you are likely in the wrong folder.
 The unittest command should be run at the top level of the project directory
+## Contributing

+All are welcome to contribute to make GitHubNetwork even better!
+If you'd like to contribute code or have a feature request just raise an issue or email me and we can discuss it!

 ## Built With